 Employees and former employees can do one of two things if they feel you are out of compliance.
 They can sue you in civil court, or they can file a claim with the government that triggers an audit.

 The biggest trigger for a lawsuit filed by an employee is discrimination.
 It can come in the form of wrongful termination, pay discrimination, or discrimination on the job.
 According to a study by Hiscox, a global insurance company, small business owners faced a 10.8% chance of being sued by an employee for discrimination in 2016.

 The data also shows that these lawsuits are costly and time-consuming.
 According to the report, businesses spent an average of 318 days resolving the claims, and 24% of the cases resulted in defense and settlement costs, which equaled an average of $160,000 for businesses who did not have the proper business insurance.

 Another popular lawsuit brought on by employees is a wage and hour lawsuit.
-Employees can sue you in civil court if you fail to pay overtime, minimum wage, or even misclassify them as an independent contractor when they are in fact an employee.
+Employees can sue you in civil court if you commit any overtime violations, fail to pay overtime, minimum wage, or even misclassify them as an independent contractor when they are in fact an employee.

 If the employee wins the case, the judge will likely require you to pay unpaid wages, including any overtime premium you owe them, with a certain amount of interest tacked on based on which state you do business in.
 You’ll also most likely be required to cover the employee’s attorney fees.

 On top of all the fees associated with the lawsuit, the government will hit you with financial penalties.
 More on those later.